 Ramesh Vaikuntam, Senior Practice Manager, Amazon Web Services

 Level 300: Creating an Enterprise Cloud Centre of Excellence

 Establishing a Cloud Centre of Excellence is a cornerstone of any modern Enterprise Cloud Strategy.
 Learn how to accelerate cloud adoption by creating a team of people dedicated to define, evangelise, and institutionalise Cloud best practices, frameworks, and governance across your business.

-Lizelle Hughes, Partner Development Leader, Amazon Web Services
+Lizelle Hughes, Head of Partner Field Engagement, Australia, Amazon Web Services

 Thor Essman, CEO & Founder, Versent

 Level 300: Migrating your Data Centre to AWS